liujb0319/Fountain/README.md

 ###Brushes
 Brushes are integral if you want to do any painting in Fountain.
 Their scripts consist of two parts; the 'Sample' function, and the 'Blend' function.
 The 'Sample' function defines the shape of your brush, while the 'Blend' function denotes how the shape is blended into the area you are painting.

 Soft, circular brushes are a caste favourite in image manipulation - they're incredibly useful.
-Here's a really basic one in script form:
+Essentially what this script is doing is determining how far the current point (at the coordinates of 'x' and 'y') is from the center of the brush area (halfway between 'top' 'left' and 'bottom' 'right').

 ```
 float Sample(int x, int y, float intensity, int left, int right, int top, int bottom)